 It is important to highlight that Vale does not hold mining rights on Indigenous Lands in Brazil.
 In 2021, the company relinquished all such rights and also withdrew its applications for exploration permits and mining concessions, including those in Indigenous Lands that had not yet been officially recognized.
 This decision was based on the understanding that mining in these territories can only take place with the Free, Prior, and Informed Consent (FPIC) of the Indigenous peoples themselves and under legislation that properly regulates such activity.

-Currently, Vale operates in traditional territories in countries where there is applicable legislation, such as Canada, where the company upholds the same commitments regarding the rights of Indigenous Peoples.
+Currently, Vale operates in traditional territories in countries where there is applicable legislation, such as Canada, where the company maintains the same commitments regarding the rights of Indigenous Peoples

 Where we are present

-We also interact with 91 Traditional Communities, 90 of them in Brazil and 1 in Chile.
+We also interact with 92 Traditional Communities in Brazil, 29 of which are related to the Brumadinho reparations process.
 These communities are highly diverse, and their definitions vary.
 In identifying and characterizing these communities, Vale applies prevailing legislation and international standards, even though they may often conflict with each other.
 The criteria we use include ethnic, social, and cultural diversity, specific rights, and these communities’ relationship with their territories and natural resources.
-Vale’s scope of interaction extends, for example, to Quilombolas, Gypsies, coconut breakers, riverside communities and artisanal fishermen in the states of Pará, Maranhão, Minas Gerais, Rio de Janeiro, and Espírito Santo.
+Vale’s scope of interaction extends, for example, to Quilombolas; Geraizeiras; Peoples and Communities of Ancestral Religious Tradition of African Origin (PCTRAMA in Portuguese, because of the Brumadinho Reparations process); Gypsies; coconut breakers; riverside communities; and artisanal fishermen in the states of Pará, Maranhão, Minas Gerais, Rio de Janeiro, and Espírito Santo.

 Indigenous Peoples relationship in Brazil